We bring gold standard healthcare to you.

-After experiencing a stroke, recovery can be challenging but it’s definitely not impossible.
+After experiencing a stroke, recovery can be challenging, and it’s not impossible.

-The first thing people want to know after having a stroke is ‘when will I recover?’.
+And the first thing people ask after having a stroke is – “When will I recover?”.
 Recovery means different things to different people.
-For some, it’s to regain the ability to do the things they want and need to do again.
-Others want the body to function the same way as they did before the stroke.
+For one, it’s to regain the ability to do what they want and need to do again.
+Whereas recovery to another person means the body can function the same way as it did before the stroke.

-Difference in the Expectation of Recovery and Therapy
+The Difference in the Expectations of Recovery and Therapy

-Perhaps the most challenging hurdle is the expectation of recovery and understanding the role of therapy in the recovery process.
-Engaging in therapy is only one part of stroke rehabilitation.
-The client needs to do their “homework” outside therapy sessions, incorporate their new strategies into their daily lives and allow for the natural healing process.
-Unrealistic expectations about how fast healing can or should happen can lead to disappointment and demotivation.
-Understanding that the body’s natural healing process does not follow our deadline.
+Perhaps the most challenging hurdle is the expectation of recovery and understanding the function of therapy in the recovery process.
+And engaging in therapy is only one part of stroke rehabilitation.
+Most importantly, the client does “homework” outside therapy sessions and incorporates the new strategies into his daily life.
+In this way, we would allow the natural healing process to occur.
+Otherwise, unrealistic expectations about the healing speed will lead to disappointment and demotivation.
+Hence, we must understand that the body’s natural healing process does not follow our deadline.
 Realistically, there are times when stroke recovery rehab therapy progress can be slow.

-Everyone’s journey in recovery is unique to the individual.
-Therefore, it is not realistic to compare your recovery journey to the experience of others might not help give an accurate expectation.
+Everyone’s journey in stroke recovery is unique to the individual.
+Therefore, it is not realistic to compare your recovery journey to the experience of others.
+Because such comparison does not help provide an accurate expectation.

 Most importantly, you would need time, patience, and realistic expectations of goals in your stroke recovery rehab therapy journey.
-Besides this, therapists would help manage clients’ expectations and clients are encouraged to share their thoughts and goals so that we are all on the same page.
+Besides this, therapists would help manage clients’ expectations.
+In addition, clients are encouraged to share their thoughts and recovery goals so that we are all on the same page.

-Therapists are merely guides to your stroke recovery rehab therapy.
-In other words, they help you get the most out of mother nature’s healing processes and to translate that healing into function.
-Your effort and your body does everything else, connecting new and existing pathways back in the brain.
-Sure, you can let time slowly let your body takes its course but time is of essence if it’s hindering your function towards normality.
+Well, therapists are merely guides to your stroke recovery rehab therapy.
+In other words, they help you get the most out of mother nature’s healing processes and translate that healing into function.
+Eventually, it’s your effort that helps your body connect new and existing pathways back in the brain.
+Slowly, your body will take its course of healing.
+However, time is of the essence if it’s hindering your function towards normality.

 Regaining smooth movements requires repetition.
-Brain synapses are strengthened typically by doing a minimum of 300 to 400 repetitions per body function.
+Brain synapses are strengthened typically with a minimum of 300 to 400 repetitions per body function.
 Yes, this can be boring.
-To counter monotony and maintain motivation, you may discuss with the therapist what you enjoy or is meaningful to you, and come up with ideas together on how to make the stroke treatments engaging to you to maintain motivation.
+To counter monotony and maintain motivation, you may discuss with the therapist what you enjoy or what is meaningful to you.
+The objective is to generate ideas on making your stroke recovery rehab therapy treatment more engaging.

-Often, there are a plethora of areas to work on and we can only work on one area at a time.
-Therefore, during treatments, the therapist will work on a variety of areas with less repetitions.
-It will be then be up to you to work on the rest of the repetitions as homework.
-The client needs to take ownership of their therapy.
-The therapy sessions alone will not yield the best results.
+Often, there is a plethora of areas to work on.
+We can only work on one at a time.
+Firstly, the therapist will work on various areas of the body with fewer repetitions.
+Subsequently, it is up to you whether you want to work on the rest of the repetitions as homework.
+Why would you need to do therapy homework?
+Because the therapy sessions with the therapist are insufficient to yield the best results.
 Therefore, it is your onus to embrace ownership of your therapy homework for the therapy treatment to be more effective.

 Grieving the Loss of Function

-This is an important step to get into the right mindset even before any physical therapy happens as the openness in one’s heart will greatly benefit your actions and decisions.
+Hence, this is a crucial step to get into the right mindset before starting physical therapy.
+Openness in one’s heart will ultimately benefit your actions and decisions.

 Therapy and life balance

-Other challenges that clients may face are post-stroke depression, body image changes and changes in intimacy.
-All of these are expected and should not be treated as taboo subjects.
-They should be openly discussed with the therapist and trusted caregivers.
+Other post-stroke challenges that clients may face are depression, body image changes, and changes in intimacy.
+And we should openly discuss them with the therapist and trusted caregivers.
 As such, we should not treat these challenges as taboos.
-Normalising the willingness to talk about what a client is feeling is also key to recovery.
+Normalising the willingness to talk about a client’s feelings is vital to stroke recovery.

 Stroke Statistics in Singapore

-According to data from Singapore’s Ministry of Health, the median age at the onset of stroke is 69 years in 2020.
+According to data from Singapore’s Ministry of Health, the median age at the onset of stroke was 69 years in 2020.

 Types of Stroke